Eric Cumming

-Eric James Cumming (23 December 1923 – 23 February 1964) was an Australian rules footballer who played with Footscray in the Victorian Football League (VFL) during the late 1940s.
+Eric James Cumming (23 December 1923 – 23 February 1964) was an Australian rules footballer who played with Footscray in the Victorian Football League (VFL) and a professional sprinter during the late 1940s and early 1950's.

 Family

 The son of Eric James Cumming (1890–1955), and Eleanor Jane "Ella" Cumming (1894–1986), née McKenzie, Eric James Cumming was born at Alexandra, Victoria on 23 December 1923.

 He married Isabelle Woolley (1927–2015) on 19 June 1954.

 Military service

-Prior to his sporting exploits, Cumming enlisted in the Second AIF as a 19 year old, serving until the end of World War II.
+Prior to his sporting exploits, Cumming enlisted in the Second AIF as a 19 year old in 1943, serving until the end of World War II in 1946.

 Football

+In 1946, Cumming caught the attention of Essendon and trained with them in late April 1946.
+Cumming played in Acheron Valley's 1947 Upper Goulburn Football League premiership win against Thornton prior to playing with Footscray.

 Cumming spent two seasons at Footscray, who were captain-coached by Arthur Olliver.
 He played eight games in the 1948 VFL season, including a Semi Final, which Footscray lost to Collingwood.

 He played in six games in 1949, kicking his only career goals (two) in the match against Fitzroy, at the Brunswick Street Oval, on 21 May 1949.
 He sustained a serious thigh injury in the match against Collingwood, at Victoria Park, on 20 August 1949; he did not play football again.

+During his time at Footscray, Cumming was also studying at Melbourne University's Dookie College campus.